datastax/python-driver/docs/api/installation.rst

 C Extensions
 ^^^^^^^^^^^^
-By default, two C extensions are compiled: one that adds support for token-aware routing with the Murmur3Partitioner, and one that allows you to use libev for the event loop, which improves performance.
+By default, two C extensions are compiled: one that adds support for token-aware routing with the ``Murmur3Partitioner``, and one that allows you to use `libev <http://software.schmorp.de/pkg/libev.html>`_ for the event loop, which improves performance.

 When installing manually through setup.py, you can disable both with the ``--no-extensions`` option, or selectively disable one or the other